 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the School District of McFarland's basic financial statements.
-The combining and individual nonmajor fund financial statements and schedule of changes in activity accounts are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The schedules of expenditures of federal and state awards are presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and the State Single Audit Guidelines, issued by the Wisconsin Department of Administration, and are also not a required part of the basic financial statements.
+The supplementary information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The combining and individual non-major fund financial statements, schedule of changes in activity accounts, and schedules of expenditures of federal and state awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplementary information listed in the table of contents is the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.